Valentin Rongier

-Valentin Rongier (born 7 December 1994) is a French professional footballer who plays as a midfielder for Ligue 1 club Marseille.
+Valentin Rongier (born 7 December 1994) is a French professional footballer who plays as a midfielder for Ligue 1 club Rennes.

-Club career
+Career

 Nantes

 Born in Mâcon, Rongier joined Nantes' youth academy in 2001.
-He made his Ligue 1 debut for the club on 18 October 2014 against Stade de Reims in a 1–1 draw, coming off the bench to replace Lucas Déaux in the 78th minute mark.
+He made his Ligue 1 debut for the club on 18 October 2014 against Reims in a 1–1 draw, coming off the bench to replace Lucas Déaux in the 78th minute mark.
 He was appointed club captain ahead of the 2018–19 season.

 Marseille

 On 3 September 2019, Rongier joined Olympique de Marseille on a five-year contract for a €13 million transfer fee.
+The transfer was completed outside the transfer window dates thanks to a "joker" transfer exemption created by the Ligue de Football Professionnel.

+Rennes

+On 21 July 2025, Rongier signed with Ligue 1 side Rennes, signing a three-year deal.